ivan-jukic/example-accommodations-website/README.md

 #Accommodations App (MEAN example)
 *This is an example web app built on MEAN stack, for listing accommodations.*

-The back end of this app is built on top of https://github.com/ivan-jukic/jet-framework
+The back end of this app is built on top of https://github.com/ivan-jukic/jet-framework/.
+The front end of the app is built with angular, and it's using requirejs for dependency injection.

 A live example can be viewed on: http://ivanjukic.com/travel/.
 It's running on an AWS instance.